Mike Kainga

 He was called into the Hurricanes Wider Training Squad in 2016, he then gained 4 caps including playing in the 2016 Super Rugby season final.

 Kainga was a member of the New Zealand Under 20 side which won the 2011 IRB Junior World Championship.
 He played in 4 games during the tournament, 1 start and 3 substitute appearances.

+Personal life

+Kainga is a New Zealander of Māori descent (Ngāti Kahungunu descent).